MN Hemp Sample

 Ship Your Samples

-Package up the samples and send via an approved transport method to:
+Package up the samples and send with your Chain of Title and Affirmation form via an approved transport method to:

 224 26th St S,